ygoldfrid/insta_scraper/README.md

 The programm can be run in two ways from Terminal:
   * Via the interactive menu.
 The authentication is part of the process.
 No arguments required.
   * Via arguments.
 The authentication will be done either from `filename` provided as an argument or from default file named "./auth.txt".
-  > Note: Arguments mode is based on `keyword` argument.
+  > Note: Arguments mode is launched with `keyword` argument.
 Once provided the programm will run in this mode.

 **Not to worry, your data is not stored anywhere**